alexbrocklebank/CarND-LaneLines-P1/writeup.md

 * Another shortcoming effecting the challenge video and curved lanes is that my Region Of Interest is too narrow and cuts the lane off and out of view.
 The region will need to be widened or, better yet, curve with the lane.

 * Small adjustments to the lane lines accuracy can also be obtained by my implementation of a filter for lines that are outliers in the data.
 Extra lines detected by the hough_lines function are added into the lane line detected, moving it slightly.

+* Many optimizations can be made to speed up the pipeline for real-time video feed use.
+Making fewer image copies and translations, with the removal of debugging code and improved lane line drawing, would make execution between 15 and 40 percent faster.